 In this issue of Fieldbook, Glenn Lamb returns with a reflection on place.

-By Glenn Lamb
+Muse by Glenn Lamb

 I grew up a skinny kid running on the not-yet-paved roads of a new subdivision, small iron smudge pots burning single flames of caution along the rough edges of the road.
 I grew up finding snakes in the soggy grass mats that led to the wooded hillside that was later cleared for yet another subdivision.
 I grew up planting and digging up carrots in a side–yard garden and playing baseball in the backyard on the day the astronauts walked on the moon.